 - Slower speeds: Transmitting your data through multiple VPN servers and layers of protocols necessarily introduce overhead in the networking system.
 Your data will have to travel a longer distance to reach the same destination, resulting in slower pings and connection speed.
 So, if speed is something you are unwilling to compromise on, then it’s best to avoid using double VPN.

-- Larger computational power: Double VPN configurations are resource-intensive and can be affect the performance of your whole computer or device.
-This is not a problem if your VPN offers built-in multihopping functionality, but it can seriously affect performance if you’re using a virtual machine to set up double VPN.
+- Larger computational power: Double VPN configurations are resource-intensive and can affect the performance of your whole computer or device.
+This is not a problem if your VPN offers built-in multi-hopping functionality, but it can seriously affect performance if you’re using a virtual machine to set up a double VPN.